 State Program Overview

 NRCS has been bolstering locally led conservation and expanding partnerships through the RCPP since its inception in 2014.
-Maryland has led or been partner to 13 RCPP projects that leveraged partner funds to support out-of-the box solutions to today’s conservation concerns.
+Maryland currently offers 10 RCPP projects that leverage partner funds to support out-of-the box solutions to today’s conservation concerns.

 State Priorities